BoQsc/How-to-Make-a-bot-using-Revolt.js/Automated setup for Revolt Bot development./README.md

 2. Download script [`nodejs_downloader.cmd`](https://github.com/BoQsc/How-to-Make-a-bot-using-Revolt.js/raw/main/Automated%20setup%20for%20Revolt%20Bot%20development./nodejs_downloader.cmd)
 3. Place it in an empty folder.
 4. Double click `nodejs_downloader.cmd`
+5. Wait until request for bot token.
+6. Create a new bot and insert bot token.
+7. Invite the bot into your own guild.
+8. Write to the chat `Hello` and response from the bot should be `world`.

 What it does:
 1. Downloads NodeJS Binaries.